josmo/drone-ecs/DOCS.md

 * `port_mappings` - Port mappings from host to container, format is `hostPort containerPort`, protocol is automatically set to TransportProtocol
 * `docker_labels` - A key/value map of labels to add to the container
 * `environment-variables` - List of Environment Variables to be passed to the container, format is `NAME=VALUE`
+* `secret_environment_variables` - List of Environment Variables to be injected into the container from drone secrets.
+You can use the name of the secret itself or set a custom name to be used within the container.
+Syntax is `NAME` (must match the name of one of your secrets) or `CUSTOM_NAME=NAME`
 * `cpu`, The number of cpu units to reserve for the container
 * `memory`, The hard limit (in MiB) of memory to present to the container
 * `memory_reservation`, The soft limit (in MiB) of memory to reserve for the container.
 Defaults to 128